anneferger/MEITEIGarage/index.md

-# Presentation slides and further documentation on the development of TEIGarage and MEIGarage
+# Slides & documentation on the development of TEIGarage & MEIGarage

 ## Slides